 - Social media graphics

 By recycling your content and turning it into different forms of content, you are being efficient and getting the best bang for your buck from video content.

-While this piece of content can be repurposed and distributed across multiple channels, it can sometimes be difficult to increase views on a single social media platform.
+Content can be repurposed and distributed across multiple channels.
+However, repurposing can sometimes be difficult to increase views on a single social media platform.

 How do I get more views on a single platform?

 Because social networks are a pay-to-play proposition for distribution, a majority of reach will come from boosting posts.
 Posts can be boosted to custom audiences, local areas (for retail stores and service businesses) Facebook, Twitter, TikTok, Snapchat, and even LinkedIn.
 All share the same 3 stage funnel structure for their ad system.
 This means that boosting posts is the same methodology across all of them.

 Businesses that realize the production of content must be done with an eye towards distribution within all of their networks will benefit the most.
 The easiest place to begin is at the very top, with long-form content.

 Also, different platforms have different demographics that use them.
 By understanding who your followers are, you can create repurposed material that better suits their needs and interests.
 Engaging your followers with the material they enjoy is very important to success on a platform.

 Basically, the life span of a single video can be increased by repurposing the content.
 That content can be more engaging by changing the message according to the platform and the audiences you have on that channel.
 Views of the repurposed content get increased by boosting on the platform.

 For more information on the type of work BW Productions does, check out our home page here